 Option: Include this recital for customers that are JOEs.

-Under section 5(b)(7) of the Pacific Northwest Electric Power Planning and Conservation Act (“Northwest Power Act”), 16 USC § 839c(b)(7), Public Law 106-273 (“JOE Legislation”), BPA is required to offer to sell electric power to a qualified joint operating entity (“JOE”) for resale to meet the net requirement loads of qualifying public body and cooperative customers of BPA that are members of the JOE. «Customer Name» is a JOE within the meaning of the Northwest Power Act and has complied with BPA’s standards of service. «Customer Name» consists of member «public or cooperative» utilities that serve firm consumer load in the Region («Customer Name» Member(s)” or “Member(s)”).
+Under Section 5(b)(7) of the Pacific Northwest Electric Power Planning and Conservation Act (“Northwest Power Act”), 16 USC § 839c(b)(7), Public Law 106-273 (“JOE Legislation”), BPA is required to offer to sell electric power to a qualified joint operating entity (“JOE”) for resale to meet the net requirement loads of qualifying public body and cooperative customers of BPA that are members of the JOE. «Customer Name» is a JOE within the meaning of the Northwest Power Act and has complied with BPA’s standards of service. «Customer Name» consists of member «public or cooperative» utilities that serve firm consumer load in the Region.

 End Option